Teaching Assistant Visa Sponsorship Jobs in Washington DC

 Which companies and institutions sponsor visas for teaching assistants in Washington DC?

 The primary sponsors for teaching assistant roles in Washington DC are universities and higher education institutions.
-Georgetown University, George Washington University, Howard University, American University, and Catholic University of America have established international hiring pipelines and regularly sponsor J-1 and H-1B visas for teaching assistants.
+Georgetown University, George Washington University, Howard University, American University, and Catholic University of America have established international hiring pipelines and regularly sponsor J-1 visa and H-1B visas for teaching assistants.
 Sponsorship is most common in graduate-level academic departments rather than K-12 settings.

 Which visa types are most common for teaching assistant roles in Washington DC?